catptype/ANPR-Showcase/README.md

 ### **Data Labeling Interface**

-The data labeling interface allows users to review and label recognition results as either **correct** or **wrong**.
-This feedback improves the accuracy of the system over time by enhancing the underlying models.
+The data labeling interface enables users to review recognition results and label them as either **correct** or **incorrect**.
+This feedback helps improve the system’s accuracy over time by refining the underlying models.

 ![Data Labeling](documents/images/Labeling.png)